 - To determine if there are enough community pharmacies to meet the needs of the population of North Tyneside.
-NHS England and NHS Improvement use the PNA to determine applications to open new pharmacies in the Local Authority area. - To act as a commissioning guide for services which could be delivered by community pharmacies to meet the identified health needs of the population.
+NHS England uses the PNA to determine applications to open new pharmacies in the Local Authority area. - To act as a commissioning guide for services which could be delivered by community pharmacies to meet the identified health needs of the population.

-At a previous meeting of the Health and Wellbeing Board on 11th November 2021 it was agreed that the 2018 version of the PNA should be updated and published by 1st October 2022 and the process would be jointly led by North Tyneside Council and NHS North Tyneside Clinical Commissioning Group (CCG).
-A steering group was developed to oversee the process.
+At the previous meeting of the Health and Wellbeing Board on 11 November it was agreed that the 2018 version of the PNA would be reviewed and updated, the refreshed draft consulted on, and the final version published by 1 October 2022 and the process would be jointly led by North Tyneside Council and the Integrated Care Board (ICB) for the North East and North Cumbria (formally NHS North Tyneside Clinical Commissioning Group until 30 June 2022)